LucasRothe/Expo/README.txt

     4. When "Expo.f90" is visible, type "gfortran Expo.f90 -o Expo.exe"
     5. Start Expo.exe by typing "./Expo.exe"
         └-> Expo.exe can also be started by double click in your directory.

+ ### Updating
+    1. Download the latest version from GitHub
+    2. Copy the latest "Expo.f90"
+    3. Go to your current Expo-Directory and replace "Expo.f90"
+    4. Use Windows Search (magnifying glass icon) and type "cmd" └-> OR: Hold button [Win]+[R] and in upcoming window type "cmd"
+    5. Navigate to Expo-Directory by typing "cd Desktop\Expo" └-> If you have saved the repository at a other location, make sure to replace "Desktop\Expo" with your pathway.
+            You can copy the pathway out of the headline of your file explorer.
+    6. Type "dir" and make sure that you see the file "Expo.f90" └-> If not visible you are not in the correct directory!
+    7. When "Expo.f90" is visible, type "gfortran Expo.f90 -o Expo.exe"

 ## Usage
     The data set must be stored in the "In" folder and must have the following file extensions in order to extract measurement data.